uchuhimo/konf/README.md

 2. Construct config with items in config spec and values from multiple sources:

     ```kotlin
-    val config = Config { addSpec(server) }
+    val config = Config { addSpec(ServerSpec) }
             .withSourceFrom.yaml.file("/path/to/server.yml")
             .withSourceFrom.json.resource("server.json")
             .withSourceFrom.env()
             .withSourceFrom.systemProperties()
     ```

-    This config contains all items defined in `server`, and load values from 4 different sources.
+    This config contains all items defined in `ServerSpec`, and load values from 4 different sources.
 Values in resource file `server.json` will override those in file `/path/to/server.yml`, values from system environment will override those in `server.json`, and values from system properties will override those from system environment.

 3. Define values in source.
 You can define in any of these sources:
     - in `/path/to/server.yml`: